iemkek/SAP_Conversational_AI_Assignments/README.md

 Add the following IF statement:

 ```
-IF _sentiment positive OR _sentiment very positive.
+IF _sentiment is positive OR _sentiment is very positive.
 ```

 ![Add new message group](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/BusinessPartnerRegistrationOnS4HANA1.png)